Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Basic hyperbolicity concepts

 In some rare cases, the one-dimensional case can be used to study the case of higher dimensions.
 For instance, it is easy to see by looking at projections that the Kobayashi pseudodistance on a product $X\times Y$ of complex spaces is given by

 and from there it follows that a product of hyperbolic spaces is hyperbolic.
 As a consequence $(\bC\ssm\{0,1\})^2$, which is also a complement of five lines in $\bP^2$, is hyperbolic.

 \plainsubsection 1.B.
 Brody criterion for hyperbolicity| Throughout this subsection, we assume that $X$ is a complex manifold.
 In this context, we have the following well-known result of Brody [Bro78].
-Its main interest is to relate hyperbolicity to the non existence of entire curves.
+Its main interest is to relate hyperbolicity to the non-existence of entire curves.

-\claim 1.7.~Brody reparametrization lemma|Let $\omega$ be a hermitian metric on~$X$ and let $f:\Delta\to X$ be a holomorphic map.
+\claim 1.7.~Brody reparametrization lemma|Let $\omega$ be a Hermitian metric on~$X$ and let $f:\Delta\to X$ be a holomorphic map.
 For every $\varepsilon>0$, there exists a radius $R\ge(1-\varepsilon)\|f'(0)\|_\omega$ and a homographic transformation $\psi$ of the disk $D(0,R)$ onto $(1-\varepsilon)\Delta$ such that

 \endclaim

 \plainproof.
 Select $t_0\in\Delta$ such that $(1-|t|^2)\|f'((1-\varepsilon)t)\|_\omega$ reaches its maximum for $t=t_0$.
 The reason for this choice is that $(1-|t|^2)\|f'((1-\varepsilon)t)\|_\omega$ is the norm of the differential $f'((1-\varepsilon)t):T_\Delta\to T_X$ with respect to the Poincar\'e metric $|dt|^2/(1-|t|^2)^2$ on $T_\Delta$, which is conformally invariant under $\Aut(\Delta)$.
 One then adjusts $R$ and $\psi$ so that $\psi(0)=(1-\varepsilon)t_0$ and $|\psi'(0)|\,\|f'(\psi(0))\|_\omega=1$.
 As $|\psi'(0)|={1-\varepsilon\over R}(1-|t_0|^2)$, the only possible choice for $R$ is